What do we mean by trauma-informed services and why is such an approach important?

 My staff often burn out from dealing with students’ trauma constantly.
 How can I support them?

-- Within the Child Trauma Toolkit for Educators there is a guide (on page 17) entitled Self Care for Educators that describes the ways teachers, staff, and other school professionals working directly with children and families who have experienced trauma are also vulnerable to the effects of trauma.
+- Within the Child Trauma Toolkit for Educators Visit disclaimer page there is a guide (on page 17) entitled Self Care for Educators that describes the ways teachers, staff, and other school professionals working directly with children and families who have experienced trauma are also vulnerable to the effects of trauma.
 This phenomenon of feeling physically and emotionally overwhelmed by students’ trauma is known as secondary traumatic stress or compassion fatigue.
 The guide covers early signs and ways to intervene to cope with secondary traumatic stress in school settings.

-- ACF’s National Center on Health and Wellness released this newsletter with information about how to address workplace related stress in early care and education settings.
+- ACF’s National Center on Health and Wellness released this newsletter Visit disclaimer page with information about how to address workplace related stress in early care and education settings.
 This document describes the impact of stress on caring for young children, it also describes the signs and symptoms of stress, and offers tips for managing stress.

 What does my agency’s physical space have to do with being trauma-informed?